peigoz/peigoz.github.io/README.md

 ### 😄 Talking about Personal Stuffs

 - 🌱 I'm currently into Web Development
-- 📖 Recently reading books on js
+- 📖 Recently reading books on rust
 - 🔭 working on my Data Structures and Algorithms
-- 🚀 In the future, I hope to become Full Stack Development.
+- 🚀 In the future, I hope can work life balance
-- ⚡ Interested in Go and Rust
+- 💬 Ask me about anything, I am happy to help.